nikkypx/omdb-api/README.md

 client.find_by_title('star wars', plot: 'short')`
 ```

-Returns an `Omdb::Api::Types::Movie`
+Returns an `Omdb::Api::Models::Movie`

-An unsuccessful query will return an `Omdb::Api::Types::Error` object
+An unsuccessful query will return an `Omdb::Api::Models::Error` object

 ## TODO
 Implement all query params